 - Do they come recommended or have good reviews?

 An estate agent may well tick all the boxes above, but do they have a good reputation.
-What is the general consensus of opinion about them within the towns that they operate?
+What is the general consensus of opinion about them within the towns where they operate?
 Have you searched for any information about them via online forums and consumer review websites like Trustpilot etc?